StevenReale/EpicPassCalculator/README.md

 1. Further develop command-line interface to account for various pass options
 2. Further Spring Boot JDBC interface implementation
-2. Build logic to calculate best combination of passes for user's travel plans
+3. Build logic to calculate best combination of passes for user's travel plans
-3. Build a web interface to house app
+4. Build a web interface to house app

+### Known bugs
+1. Overwriting new resort plans does not eliminate first